hudsonventura/LogCenter/README.md

 The response is a simples string with the id of the created object

  - TODO: Create a way to configure dates for each table in the RecyclingRecords service

+ - BUG: In the cloud test, table Lucas id 7246184241443110912, it was possible to add a base64 without the drop work